 Threat Detection Policies

-Sysdig Secure Runtime Threat Detection is managed by defining policies, which consist of rules to detect and respond to security violations, suspicious behavior, and anomalous activities within your environment.
-This page provides the conceptual background needed to use runtime threat detection policies in your environment.
+Sysdig Secure manages Runtime Threat Detection through policies.
+These policies consist of rules to detect and respond to suspicious activity in your environments.
+This page outlines the concepts to use Threat Detection Policies.

 Runtime Policies

-Sysdig Threat Detection Runtime Policies provide granular control over runtime behavior by defining rules and configurations.
-These policies allow you to specify where to apply the rules and how to respond to security violations.
-You can monitor clusters, hosts, or user-defined tags and take actions such as alerting Slack channels, triggering webhooks, or preventing malware from starting.
+Threat Detection Runtime Policies provide granular control over runtime behavior by defining rules and configurations.
+Policies specify where to apply rules and how to respond to security violations.
+Use policies to monitor clusters, hosts, or user-defined tags and take actions such as alerting Slack channels, triggering webhooks, or preventing malware from starting.

 Managed Policies